ljmerza/tinybeans_clone/docs/architecture/adr/ADR-006-LOGGING-FRAMEWORK.md

 - Cost is a material consideration; Tinybeans wants optionality between self-hosted OSS and commercial SaaS

 ## Decision
-Adopt an **OpenTelemetry-first, agent-based logging pipeline** that produces structured JSON logs in code, forwards them to a local OpenTelemetry Collector (OTel Collector) for development, and routes production logs through the same collector pattern to downstream providers (Grafana Loki, Elastic, Datadog, New Relic, or Loggly).
+Adopt an **OpenTelemetry-first logging pipeline** that produces structured JSON logs in code, forwards them directly to a shared OpenTelemetry Collector (OTel Collector) in every environment, and routes those logs to downstream providers (Grafana Loki locally; Datadog or AWS CloudWatch in production).

 ### Key Elements
 1. **Application Instrumentation**